 Grasslands turn brown in winter and often have a dusting of snow.
 Temperatures plummet well below 0 degrees Fahrenheit.
 For example, temperatures in the grassland areas near Winnipeg in Canada can dip to -10 degrees F and average -4 degrees F. Plants use winter snow as insulation, trapping it among leaves and stems.

 Grasslands are found in the interior of continents and in rain shadows, regions of lower rainfall on the lee side of a mountain.
 These areas receive between 9.8 and 35 inches of rain and snow each year, compared with tropical rain forests with more than 79 inches and deserts with less than 9.8 inches of precipitation.
-Most of the precipitation falls in winter and spring.
+Most of the grassland precipitation falls in winter and spring.
 Grassland animals and plants contend with drought in the hot summers.

 From Southern Grasslands to Steppes and Prairies

-The amounts of rain and snow vary in grasslands.
+The amounts of rain and snow vary in the grassland biome.
 Southern temperate grasslands are nearer to the ocean than the prairies; they experience more rainfall more evenly spread throughout the year.
 With up to 35 inches of annual rainfall, grasses grow taller.
 A few trees, such as cottonwoods, oaks and willows, can be found growing on riverbanks.
 In the less humid zones of the steppes and prairies, which are further from the ocean, the 12 to 20 inches of precipitation falls mainly in winter and spring.
 The grasses in these areas are shorter and sparse.
 Some unique grassland areas can have as much as 79 inches of rainfall when other factors, such as minerals in the soil, prevent most plants from growing.